-Congratulations on receiving the Fresh Fruit and Vegetable Program (FFVP) grant award for the 2023-2024 school year (SY).
-The FFVP grant was awarded to 177 Nebraska schools, providing approximately 53,300 elementary students with the opportunity to receive a snack of fresh fruits and vegetables during the school day along with a chance to promote lifelong healthy eating habits.
+Congratulations on receiving the Fresh Fruit and Vegetable Program (FFVP) grant award for the 2024-2025 school year (SY).
+The FFVP grant was awarded to 171 Nebraska schools, providing approximately 53,700 elementary students with the opportunity to receive a snack of fresh fruits and vegetables during the school day along with a chance to promote lifelong healthy eating habits.

-As a FFVP participant, your site is receiving a resource kit to assist with promoting the program and integrating nutrition and wellness education.
-The kit includes a printed version of the USDA FFVP Handbook.
-Alternatively, an electronic copy of the FFVP Handbook may be accessed through the Nebraska Department of Education (NDE) FFVP Webpage at https://www.education.ne.gov/ns/nslp/fresh-fruit-and-vegetable-program/.
+As a FFVP participant, your site is will receive a virtual resource kit to assist with promoting the program and integrating nutrition and wellness education.
+The FFVP Handbook has also been made available to be accessed through the Nebraska Department of Education (NDE) FFVP Webpage.
 The handbook provides guidance on program requirements and implementation.
 All program operators should closely review this handbook and communicate about best practices and policies of the FFVP with staff involved in preparing and offering the FFVP.

-The SY 23-24 FFVP Annual Training was recently held via Zoom and a recording of this training will be posted on NDE FFVP webpage.
+The SY 24-25 FFVP Annual Training was recently held via Zoom and a recording of this training will be posted on NDE FFVP webpage.
 New FFVP site coordinators and administrators are required to view this recorded training if they were unable to participate in the live training.
 Experienced FFVP site coordinators and administrators are encouraged to review the training, as necessary.